 - No local branch access

-- Overdraft fees up to $30 for eChecking account ($25 for Money Market Account)
+- Overdraft fees of up to $30 for an eChecking account ($25 for Money Market Account)

 - No signup bonus

 CIT Bank is an attractive banking option as it has low initial deposit minimums, no monthly service fees, and competitive interest rates.
 Being able to have an online checking and savings account at the same bank is convenient.
 However, you may consider a brick-and-mortar bank if you need local branch access.